 Busa di Manna is a sinkhole in San Martino di Castrozza plateau which, besides producing incredibly low temperatures, is also a good model for swallowing Spiritus Mundi.

-You may have already read in this site that Alchemy is not a polarity game, but a game of attraction.
-Nevertheless it is not an attraction between contraries or complementaries, but based on densities.
+You may have already read on this site that Alchemy is not a polarity game, but a game of attraction.
+Nevertheless, it is not an attraction between contraries or complementaries but based on densities.
 We are always before a less dense Mercurius/Secret Fire/Spiritus Mundi attracted by a denser one, as opposed to the atmospheric models, and that’s why it is so difficult and hardworking to extract it from raw matters.
 And that’s also what an alchemical magnet is for.

-The karst plateau of San Martino di Castrozza is a mountain desert of utterly beauty, of about 50 sq. km., crowned by Dolomite peaks which are borders to the Italian regions of Trentino and Veneto.
-Like a real crown, beyond the peaks the plateau precipitates into the woods below, which in the nearby of Monte Agner reaches a vertical drop of one kilometer.
-In a poetic way it can be defined as a huge stone castle emerging from the Paneveggio forest.
+The karst plateau of San Martino di Castrozza is a mountain desert of utter beauty, of about 50 sq. km., crowned by Dolomite peaks which are borders to the Italian regions of Trentino and Veneto.
+Like a real crown, beyond the peaks, the plateau precipitates into the woods below, which in the nearby of Monte Agner reaches a vertical drop of one kilometer.
+In a poetic way, it can be defined as a huge stone castle emerging from the Paneveggio forest.

 But what my mother didn’t know was that the plateau was not a compact sedimentary rocky bulk, but the subsurface was actually traveled by a karst system like a Gruyère cheese.
 The karst system has been detected but not yet explored, due to the lack of a visible entrance hole, but sinkholes.
-Just 20 km. south-east San Martino plateau there spread out the Piani Eterni, or eternal planes (because of their vastness ), a huge caves system which they only recently started to explore.
-An expedition in 2014 proved that the system plunge vertically to 1052 m. under the sea level and stretch horizontally for kilometers absorbing the falling waters.
-At present there is no evidence that San Martino karst system runs along the same lines, though.
+Just 20 km. south-east San Martino plateau there spread out the Piani Eterni, or eternal planes (because of their vastness ), a huge caves system that they only recently started to explore.
+An expedition in 2014 proved that the system plunges vertically to 1052 m. under the sea level and stretches horizontally for kilometers absorbing the falling waters.
+At present, there is no evidence that San Martino karst system runs along the same lines, though.

-The reader can find a current state of the art research in exhaustive mathematical model Formation of Extreme Cold-Air Pools in Elevated Sinkholes: An Idealized Numerical Process Study by Günther Zängl, a research on elevated sinkholes phenomenon, considering almost the extreme situations in the Gstettneralm and Peter Sinks sinkholes.
-The model results indicate a number of necessary preconditions for the formation of an extreme cold-air pool in a sinkhole assuming the surface is to be covered with freshly fallen snow above a height of 1000 mI, while the case I’m examining in Busa di Manna presents bare rocks and melting snow.
-Below I provided an essential and brief summarizing of Zängl research:
+The reader can find the current state-of-the-art research in the exhaustive mathematical model Formation of Extreme Cold-Air Pools in Elevated Sinkholes: An Idealized Numerical Process Study by Günther Zängl, research on elevated sinkholes phenomenon, considering almost the extreme situations in the Gstettneralm and Peter Sinks sinkholes.
+The model results indicate a number of necessary preconditions for the formation of an extreme cold-air pool in a sinkhole assuming the surface are to be covered with freshly fallen snow above a height of 1000 mm, while the case I’m examining in Busa di Manna presents bare rocks and melting snow.
+Below I provided an essential and brief summary of Zängl research:

 The larger ground–air temperature differences occur in the cloud-free regions where the net radiative heat loss of the ground is much larger.
 The drying is mainly achieved by ice cloud formation and subsequent sedimentation of the ice particles.
 The air in the center region of the sinkhole is now more than 15 K colder than outside, which in turn explains the virtual absence of katabatic winds in the inner part of the sinkhole.
 During undisturbed clear nights, the air in closed sinkholes cools very rapidly around sunset, followed by a more gradual cooling in the night proper.
 The cooling rate of the basin air is found to be close to the net radiative cooling rate around sunset but much smaller in the second half of the night, implying that a significant opposing heat source is present.
 Clements et al. (2003) also found that downslope flows along the side slopes of the basin are only of minor importance because they are hampered by the extreme static stability within the cold pool.
 Moreover, turbulent vertical fluxes of sensible heat were shown to be negligible except for a short period after sunset, indicating that the cooling of the basin air is maintained by radiative heat flux divergence.
 The absence of significant sensible heat fluxes also suggests that the net radiative heat loss of the surface is nearly balanced by heat conduction from the ground.
 The presence of a positive feedback effect of the cold pool on the downward long-wave radiation is confirmed, the ground heat flux is the leading term opposing the net radiation in all cases”.

-In my July exploration ( which you can watch a summarizing video on the top) I can confirm the scarce wind condition, while in the upper edge of the basin the wind was easily detected.
-The busa can be seen on the right of the track 707 Rifugio Rosetta-Val Canali ( about an hour hiking from Rifugio Rosetta), and it is recognizable from the form of broad and deep basin, the scattered and still not melted snow and the temperature monitoring system mounted on top of a stirrup positioned in the lowest point.
+In my July exploration (in which you can watch a summarizing video at the top) I can confirm the scarce wind condition, while on the upper edge of the basin the wind was easily detected.
+The busa can be seen on the right of track 707 Rifugio Rosetta-Val Canali ( about an hour hiking from Rifugio Rosetta), and it is recognizable from the form of the broad and deep basin, the scattered and still not melted snow and the temperature monitoring system mounted on top of a stirrup positioned in the lowest point.
 During the descent from the top track to the real Busa a decrease in temperature was immediately detected, which became even almost scary in the last ten vertical meters.
-But, once on the bottom, surprisingly an immediate acclimatization took place and I did not feel the slightest need of sweatshirt (I spent there more than an hour in t-shirt).
-On the bottom of the basin I felt the air was highly ionized, though static.
+But, once on the bottom, surprisingly immediate acclimatization took place and I did not feel the slightest need for a sweatshirt (I spent there more than an hour in a t-shirt).
+On the bottom of the basin, I felt the air was highly ionized, though static.

-San Martino di Castrozza area is known to be exceptionally thunderstorming during summer, with almost clear winter instead.
-But those who are accustomed with the area, also know that summer rainy weather typically start from the early afternoon ( with typical afternoon hailstorms and thunders), then leaving a wonderfully clear sky conditions from the night on till the noon of the day after, and such deep blue sky conditions are hardly seen in other Alps zones.
+San Martino di Castrozza area is known to be exceptionally thunderstorms during summer, with almost clear winter instead.
+But those who are accustomed to the area, also know that summer rainy weather typically starts in the early afternoon ( with typical afternoon hailstorms and thunders), then leaves wonderfully clear sky conditions from the night on till the noon of the day after, and such deep blue sky conditions are hardly seen in other Alps zones.
 In fact, due to tradition, while my trip was coming to an end clouds were already climbing from the woods up the outer walls of the plateau.
-And shortly after they actually became so heavily foggy to be cut by knife ( to be honest only a dimming red jacket led me out of that grey hell).
+And shortly after they actually became so heavily foggy that to be cut by a knife ( to be honest only a dimming red jacket led me out of that grey hell).

-To this extent, many alchemist will affirm that our Spiritus Mundi catching sky conditions should stay absolutely clear and bright.
+To this extent, many alchemists will affirm that our Spiritus Mundi catching sky conditions should stay absolutely clear and bright.
 And they are not wrong, but they also should know that the Moon is responsible for taking the Spiritus Mundi down to the earth, after having spent the daytime lingering in the higher atmosphere layers.
-And there is no cleaner sky than the night sky after an afternoon thunderstorm, exceptionally free from most atmospheric dusts and nitrogen oxide, probably the same dust some alchemists claim to be able to collect from the Sun, but still atmospheric dusts and nitrogen oxide, though strongly ionized.
-Which is not bad, alchemically speaking, but this claimed “solar powder” very hardly can be called Spiritus Mundi.
+And there is no cleaner sky than the night sky after an afternoon thunderstorm, exceptionally free from most atmospheric dust and nitrogen oxide, probably the same dust some alchemists claim to be able to collect from the Sun, but still, atmospheric dust and nitrogen oxide, though strongly ionized.
+This is not bad, alchemically speaking, but this claimed “solar powder” very hardly can be called Spiritus Mundi.

-So we know the Spiritus Mundi gets condensed in cold condition, more exactly in its way from hot to cold regions (4), although some affirm it is attracted by natural fire as well.
+So we know the Spiritus Mundi gets condensed in cold conditions, more exactly in its way from hot to cold regions (4), although some affirm it is attracted by natural fire as well.
 We know Spiritus Mundi loves to condense fitting into the slots of lower places.
-We also know it fails to reach the earth surface during sunlight and tends instead to fall during clear moonlight.
-We are acknowledged that Spiritus Mundi hates wind, but loves strongly ionized placed.
+We also know it fails to reach the earth’s surface during sunlight and tends instead to fall during clear moonlight.
+We are acknowledged that Spiritus Mundi hates wind, but loves strongly ionized places.
 To cap it all, it definitely loves rocky mountains, as well as desert conditions.
-Eventually we know that the most ancient shrines and temples were provided with holes and caverns in the ground and with running underground stream-water.
+Eventually, we know that the most ancient shrines and temples were provided with holes and caverns in the ground and with running underground stream water.

 To conclude a short examination of the name Busa di Manna: busa stands for “basin” in both Trentino and Veneto.
-Manna is a rather bizarre name for a Dolomitic sinkhole, in fact manna is the definition of the weird substance miraculously supplied as food to the Israelites in the wilderness, and felt from to sky (Exod.
+Manna is a rather bizarre name for a Dolomitic sinkhole, in fact, manna is the definition of the weird substance miraculously supplied as food to the Israelites in the wilderness, and felt from to sky (Exod.
 16).
 I could not investigate more among the locals, those interviewed failed to provide a valid reason for the name.
-Of course I don’t mean to rely on the poetic allure of the name manna to confirm my idea.
+Of course, I don’t mean to rely on the poetic allure of the name manna to confirm my idea.
 But indisputably this has always been the denomination of the sinkhole, which roughly ( that’s to say natural, not purposely built) appears to offer many interesting features of a good alchemical natural condenser.
-You can have a glance on a characteristics list of a good Spiritus Mundi natural condenser at my faq “In the light of the theory of density, what is a magnet?“

 Mind that Busa di Manna tends to be bulky snowing already after the full moon of September.
-By then the cableway has already seasonally closed off, but the hiking can last about three hours from San Martino center, provide you’re decent walkers.
-This article is tagged with Uncertain Oral Tradition, and no without reason.
+By then the cableway has already seasonally closed off, but the hiking can last about three hours from San Martino center, provide you’re a decent walker.
+This article is tagged with Uncertain Oral Tradition, and not without reason.